We have compiled a list of the most frequently asked questions our admission staff receive.

 Yes.
 Admitted students may submit college transcripts of courses they completed while in high school.
 Credit will be awarded based on the grade received and the program in which you are enrolling.
 To learn more about what courses may transfer, please contact the Office of the Registrar.

 How do I receive credit for advanced placement and the international baccalaureate?

 In general, the equivalent of one or two courses are issued for each acceptable exam result.
 Individual academic departments at Saint Anselm vary in how and if they award credit for students who have taken the IB Higher Level examinations.
 This information outlines the standard policies; should you desire further explanation, please consult the appropriate academic department.
 Each successfully completed Higher Level examination with the conditions noted must be submitted to the Office of Admission prior to a student's matriculation at the College.
 Students who have taken both AP and IB examinations do not receive credit/placement for both.

 Where can I find admission requirements?

-The application requirements for first-year students, transfer students, international students and homeschool students are specialized, as the educational backgrounds of applicants can differ greatly.
+The application requirements for first-year students, transfer students, and international students are specialized, as the educational backgrounds of applicants can differ greatly.
 Please review the list of requirements carefully, and contact the Office of Admission if you have additional questions.

 What do you look at when evaluating an application?